Radiologic Technology Selective Program Admission Requirements

 Essays that meet the following criteria will be awarded the highest score: demonstrated knowledge of the profession of radiologic technology, clearly explained career goals and expounded on how the degree will help achieve those goals with references cited in AMA, MLA, or APA format; information is well organized, sequenced, and constructed; no misspellings, punctuation, or grammatical errors; and all of the document formatting and length requirements were followed.

-Test of Career Knowledge:
+Survey of Career Knowledge:

 A separate test will be emailed to all applicants using their UC email address.
 This test will evaluate the applicants knowledge of the Radiologic Technology profession.